tpaschalis/tpaschalis.github.io/_posts/2026-03-31-agent-protoreflect.md

   pipeline.v1.CreatePipelineRequest.
 ```

-These are the very same APIs that power our UI in Grafana Cloud.
-We didn't have
+These are the very same endpoints that power our UI.
+We didn't have to build
-to build anything new.
+anything new.

 With a couple sentences as input, Claude was able to dive and understand that
 API, what its inputs and outputs are, how services have evolved and so on.
 It can use the same functionality without any browser automation.
-The agent can focus on the specific services it needs, and avoid burning
+The agent can focus on what it needs, and avoid burning context from reading
-context from reading lengthy documentation about features it doesn't need.
+lengthy documentation about other features.
 Furthermore, the truth is objective; specs drift, documentation gets outdated,
 but what is defined in Protobuf files is what the server receives and sends
 back.
 There's no need for trial-and-error.